liuchengxu/vim-clap/README.md

 ### Change highlights

 By default vim-clap will use the colors extracted from your colorscheme, which is not guaranteed to suitable for all the colorschemes.
-You can try the built-in `material_design_dark` theme:
+Then you can try the built-in `material_design_dark` theme then:

 ```vim
 let g:clap_theme = 'material_design_dark'